mikegratton/slog/README.md

 int COOL = (slog::NOTE + slog::WARN)/2;
 ```
 Note that higher numbers are treated as less severe.
 In addition, negative severity is considered
-"FATL" by Slog, triggering the draining of all log queues and a call to `abort()` ending the
+"FATL" by Slog, triggering the draining of all log queues and a call to `abort()` to stop the
 program.

 Slog filters messages based on a severity threshold per channel and per tag (see below).
 For example,